getsentry/craft/docs/src/content/docs/github-actions.md

 - The repository should have a git history with tags for the changelog to be meaningful

 :::note[Why are these permissions needed?]
 GitHub Actions reusable workflows use permission intersection - the final permissions are the intersection of what the caller grants and what the workflow declares.
-By explicitly declaring these permissions in your workflow file, you ensure the workflow can access your repository and post comments, even for private repositories.
+By explicitly declaring these permissions in your workflow file, you ensure the workflow can access your repository and perform the necessary actions, even for private repositories.

+Note: You only need `pull-requests: write` for comment mode OR `checks: write` for check run mode, not both.
+However, it's safe to grant both permissions if you're unsure which mode you'll use.
 :::

 ## Skipping Changelog Entries